What “Integrity” Indicates

 Integrity indicates that your CRM structure demonstrates strong governance discipline under the evaluated detection logic.
 Core data fields, stage behavior, and activity signals appear consistent with reliable forecasting.

 This tier suggests that structural controls are operating within expected thresholds.
+Pipeline integrity is intact under the evaluated detection logic.

 What “Emerging” Exposure Indicates